Do you know that you can make over $10,000 per month from freelance writing?

 I also wanted to let you know that I do freelance writing work and if you ever need someone to write articles for your blog, I would be happy to do it.

-If you’re interested, I can send you a quote of my servicers.
+If you’re interested, I can send you a quote for my services.

 How To Set Your Pricing

-If I showed you a watch, will you be able to tell how much it costs?
+If I showed you a watch, will you be able to tell me how much it costs?